zacanger/niddesa/text/generated-translations/mahaniddesa/sinhala/02-sinhala-google.md

 There are Dhammas.
 (24 (iv) should be applied.)

 [APZ 7.30] (# apz7.30) {# apz7.30 .ref .apz} The Blessed One said this
-“Sir, the consciousness that arises from the image (ii) is there.
+"Sir, the consciousness that arises from the image (ii) is there.
 (Iii) Imagery Image prestige (iv) Enhancing service with joy Comes in size to grow.